diego-lutke/MultiLine2LineString/Readme.md

 # MultiLine2LineString
 This repository contains a Python script that converts MultiLineStrings to LineStrings.
 It was developed because I needed to manipulate public transport paths from OpenStreetMap data in a peculiar way, which required handling the data as LineStrings instead of MultiLineStrings.

+This code should be used only when it is appropriate to convert a MultiLineString to a LineString, such as in my use case: it is reasonable to assume tha public transport paths in OpenStreetMap data can be meaningfully represented as simple LineStrings instead of MultiLineStrings.
+However, MultiLineStrings exist for a reason: they are used to represent geometries that cannot be accurately defined as a single LineString, such as when there are bifurcations, discontinuities, or complex branching structures.
+Make sure that your use case justifies the transformation and that the resulting LineStrings will still accurately represent the original geometries.

 **Be aware: it is not optimized code (yet)!**

 ## Repository Structure